 Use of Seasonal & Local Ingredients

-As it lies on the coastal stretch hence use of fresh coconut is quite common in most of the dishes.
-Peanuts, and fresh coconut are used to make fresh masala.
-Herbs like curry leaves and coriander leaves are used in tempering as well as a garnish.
+As it lies on the coastal stretch the use of fresh coconut is quite common in most of the dishes.
+Peanuts and fresh coconut are used to make fresh masala.
+Herbs like curry leaves and coriander leaves are used in tempering as well as garnish.

 Masala Used in Maharashtrian Cuisine

 Then the use of special kala masala, goda masala , kanda lasoon masala is quite common.
 Each household will have its own variation.
-Few common spices are there in this masala, but yet they differ in taste and variations with a few minor differences.
+A few common spices are there in this masala, but they differ in taste and variations with a few minor differences.

 Breakfast & Fast Food